NYPL/dgx-patron-creator-service/README.md

 You need credentials for making a successful API call to NYPL's Simplified Card Creator and AWS credentials to connect to Kinesis.

 _Please contact [NYPL's Simplified Card Creator team](https://github.com/NYPL-Simplified/card-creator) if you need the credentials._
-_To get your AWS Kinesis service credentials, please visit [AWS Kinesis's website](https://aws.amazon.com/kinesis/)._
+_Please contact an NYPL engineer to get AWS credentials for NYPL's accounts._

 ### Start the service